 - 7 out of every 10 business calls are put on hold.
 What are your customers listening to?

 Nobody likes boring long messages or old elevator music.
 Effectively voiced spots can work much better usually with alternating male and female voices, and always with good music.

-We provide generic music and announcements with all of our phone system installations but, based on the above research, to keep your callers happy, why not consider a customised music package particularly if you are using an auto attendant?
+We provide generic music and announcements with all of our phone system installations but, based on the above research, to keep your callers happy, why not consider a customised music package particularly if you are using an auto attendant where the greetings for that can be professionally recorded too?
 There are a large number of phone systems we have installed around Australia that still have the auto attendant and voicemail announcements done by the tech that installed the system because something had to be put in there.